 This reflects our agency’s shift from ad-hoc and opportunistic international engagement to ongoing and proactive engagement in response to the changing criminal environment.

-Vestigo is building on the work of the Eligo 2 National Task Force and National Task Force Morpheus which have demonstrated the benefit of the ACIC undertaking appropriate engagement with foreign law enforcement agencies supported with appropriate use of ACIC coercive powers under appropriate Board authorised Special Investigations/Operations to support the collection of information and intelligence.
+Vestigo is building on the work of the previous Eligo 2 National Task Force and current National Task Force Morpheus.
+These task forces have demonstrated the benefit of engaging with international law enforcement agencies—supported with appropriate use of our coercive powers under appropriate board authorised special investigations and special operations—to support the collection of information and intelligence.

 These Special Investigations/Operations have identified and are addressing a range of serious and organised crime activities which continue to pose a significant threat to the Australian community and its national interests, including but not limited to the importation methylamphetamine into the Australian market, evolving threats posed by serious organised crime groups within the national security environment, the criminal exploitation of cyber technologies, money laundering and serious financial crime.